ncatlab/nlab-content/pages/0/5/9/0/950/content.md

 In [[homotopy type theory]], finite mathematics could be said to be the study of only the $n$-[[truncated]] [[homotopy type with finite homotopy groups|tame homotopy types]] for $n:\mathbb{N}$, which have finite homotopy groups, and type operations that preserve finiteness.
 Finite sets are just finite 0-truncated tame homotopy types in homotopy type theory.
 Certain type operations do not preserve tameness, such as [[suspensions]] and [[homotypy pushouts]], and so wouldn't be part of finite mathematics.
 This extends traditional finite mathematics based in set theoretic foundations to more modern fields such as [[higher category theory]] and [[homotopy theory]].
 Just as the cardinalities of finite sets are [[natural numbers]] (finite set cardinalities), the [[groupoid cardinality|cardinalities]] of these $n$-truncated homotopy types are positive [[rational numbers]].

-__Ultrafinitism__ is an even more extreme form of finitism, in which one doubts the [[induction principle]] for the [[natural numbers]] and the closure of certain [[primitive recursive functions]] under a predicate symbol representing "is a natural number", and thus the existence of certain very large natural numbers.
-The theory of ultrafinite mathematics is most well developed by [[Edward Nelson]] in [[Nelson arithmetic]], where it isn't even true that the sum of every two natural numbers is a natural number; one has to add a predicate symbol to the theory representing "additionable natural numbers" (it is still true in the theory that every sum of two numbers is a number).
+__Ultrafinitism__ is an even more extreme form of finitism, in which one doubts the existence of certain very large natural numbers.
+The theory of ultrafinite mathematics is most well developed by [[Edward Nelson]] in [[Nelson arithmetic]].
 Foundational systems such as [[soft linear logic]] can also be argued to have an ultrafinitist flavor.

+This is also true of foundational systems using [[paraconsistent logic]], where [[paraconsistent arithmetics]] can have only a finite number of natural numbers.
+In particular, there is a paraconsistent version of the [[Löwenheim-Skolem theorem]], which states:

+> Any mathematical theory presented in first order logic has a finite paraconsistent model.

 For the opinionated espousal of finitism (and much else), one can hardly do better than the [Opinions](http://www.math.rutgers.edu/~zeilberg/OPINIONS.html) of [[Doron Zeilberger]].